urbainvaes/vim-ripple/README.md

 This thin plugin makes it easy to send code to a REPL (read-evaluate-print loop) running within `vim` or `nvim`.
 Some advantages of this plugin over some of the alternatives (such as [iron.nvim](https://github.com/Vigemus/iron.nvim)) are the following:

-- This plugin is written and can be configured in `viml`.
+- This plugin is written and can be configured fully in `viml`.

 - The cursor does not move when a code chunk is sent to the REPL.